Best External Microphone for Panasonic Lumix GH6

 Our Top Picks at a Glance

-Best Overall Rode VideoMic NTG Professional features in a compact body.
+Best Overall Rode VideoMic NTG Versatile performance with professional-grade digital switching.
 Check Price at Amazon

-Budget Pick Rode VideoMicro II Incredible audio for a tiny price.
+Budget Pick Rode VideoMicro II Plug-and-play simplicity for lightweight vlogging.
 Check Price at Amazon

 Best External Microphone for Panasonic Lumix GH6: Detailed Reviews